naecoyes/BurpGPTProMax/README.md

 ## Features

-- Adds a `passive scan check`, allowing users to submit `HTTP` data to an AI model for analysis through a `placeholder` system.
+- Adds a `passive scan check`, allowing users to submit `HTTP` data to an `OpenAI`-controlled `GPT model` for analysis through a `placeholder` system.
-- Leverages the power of various AI models (OpenAI, Google Gemini, ModelScope, Local models) to conduct comprehensive traffic analysis, enabling detection of various issues beyond just security vulnerabilities in scanned applications.
+- Leverages the power of `OpenAI's GPT models` to conduct comprehensive traffic analysis, enabling detection of various issues beyond just security vulnerabilities in scanned applications.
-- Enables granular control over the number of tokens used in the analysis by allowing for precise adjustments of the `maximum prompt length` and `maximum tokens`.
+- Enables granular control over the number of `GPT tokens` used in the analysis by allowing for precise adjustments of the `maximum prompt length`.
-- Offers users flexible model selection with custom model input field for any AI model.
+- Offers users multiple `OpenAI models` to choose from, allowing them to select the one that best suits their needs.
-- Empowers users to customise `prompts` and unleash limitless possibilities for interacting with AI models.
+- Empowers users to customise `prompts` and unleash limitless possibilities for interacting with `OpenAI models`.
 Browse through the [Example Use Cases](#example-use-cases) for inspiration.
 - Integrates with `Burp Suite`, providing all native features for pre- and post-processing, including displaying analysis results directly within the Burp UI for efficient analysis.
-- Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the AI APIs.
+- Provides troubleshooting functionality via the native `Burp Event Log`, enabling users to quickly resolve communication issues with the `OpenAI API`.
-- Supports persistent configuration storage to preserve settings across `Burp Suite` restarts.
-- Implements intelligent vulnerability identification and classification with severity-based issue categorization.
-- Includes connection validation feature to test API connectivity before saving settings with real-time feedback.
-- Supports local models without requiring API keys for enhanced privacy.

 ## Requirements

 ### 1. System requirements

 - Operating System: Compatible with `Linux`, `macOS`, and `Windows` operating systems.
-- Java Development Kit (JDK): `Version 17` or later.
+- Java Development Kit (JDK): `Version 11` or later.
-- Burp Suite Professional or Community Edition: `Version 2025.9.1` or later.
+- Burp Suite Professional or Community Edition: `Version 2023.3.2` or later.

   > [!IMPORTANT]
-  > This enhanced version has been updated to work with the latest Burp Suite 2025.9.1.
-For older versions, please use the original community edition.
+  > Please note that using any version lower than `2023.3.2` may result in a [java.lang.NoSuchMethodError](https://forum.portswigger.net/thread/montoya-api-nosuchmethoderror-275048be).
+It is crucial to use the specified version or a more recent one to avoid this issue.

 ### 2. Build tool